Freddie Mac Home Possible program

 Benefits of Home Possible

-Use roommate income to qualify
+Use rental income from a roommate to qualify

-You can use a roommate’s income for up to 30% of qualifying income.
-The roommate must have been living with you for a year and plan to continue to live with you in the new property.
+The roommate must have been living with you for a year and plans to continue to live with you in the new property.
 This person can’t be your spouse or domestic partner.

 Reduced mortgage rates